 - A minimum of 45 credit hours must have been earned in class on the Columbia campus.

-- Approximately 75 percent of a student's academic work must be considered "liberal", i.e., emphasizing conceptual rather than applied material
+- At least 75 percent of a student's academic work must be considered "liberal", i.e., emphasizing conceptual rather than applied material

 - No student who has received a grade of F at any college or university may be considered for membership.